 Jargon: Majority Element is an element of an array that occurs more than half the number of times in the array.
 Also, [x] means smallest integer greater than x.

-Easy Problem: Assume that an integer array A[1..n] has a majority element and elements other than majority element are distinct.
+Problem 1: Assume that an integer array A[1..n] has a majority element and elements other than majority element are distinct.
 How to find majority element.
 What's the space and time complexity of the algorithm ?

-Answer: Time Complexity = n/2(comparisons), Space Complexity = O(1)
+Complexity: Time Complexity = n/2(comparisons), Space Complexity = O(1)

 We will use pigeonhole principle to make our clever observations.
 There can be a maximum of [n/2]-1 elements that are distinct, remaining [n/2] element have to be same (as majority element exists in the array).
 We can consider that the [n/2]-1 distinct elements to be laid out and the space between two laid out elements to be a basket of infinite size.
 So we will have [n/2] baskets.
 If we try to distribute [n/2] majority element to these baskets, then in only one permutation will each basket get one element.
 Otherwise, some baskets would get more than one element and some baskets would remain empty.